elastic/kibana/src/core/public/public.api.md

 export interface InternalCoreStart extends CoreStart {
     // (undocumented)
     application: ApplicationStart;
-    // Warning: (ae-forgotten-export) The symbol "ContextStart" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    context: ContextStart;
     // Warning: (ae-forgotten-export) The symbol "InjectedMetadataStart" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)